mmckoy00/Java_MiniLibrary/README.md

 # Java_MiniLibrary
-A console-based Java program that helps a librarian manage a small collection of books
+A simple console-based Java program that helps a librarian manage a small collection of books — add, search, remove, and list books efficiently.